ByronEncinas/molecular-cloud-statistics/README.md

 # Padovani.py

-Uses heuristic methods to calculate the ionization rate taking into the account magnetic focusing and mirroring using simulated magnetic field lines.
+Uses methods to calculate the ionization rate taking into the account magnetic focusing and mirroring using simulated magnetic field lines.

 <span style="color:white">The spacing of the 'mu_ism' variable can affect the final column density calculated.
 Procedure for the calculation of the column density with local 'mu' has to reach a threshold from which the particle performs a smooth reflection without stepping on the pi halves angle which inflates the column density down to the previous computable value before reaching a denominator equal to zero.
 This has to be bounded in order to choose the separation </span>.